 Faulkner House Books, now an independent bookstore, was where William Faulkner lived for 6 months in 1925 while he worked on his first novel Soldier’s Pay.
 He lived on the first floor apartment, and artist William Spratling lived in the apartment upstairs.
 Together, they apparently shot BBs at passersby and made bathtub gin.

-You’ll find this charming bookstore tucked away in Pirate’s Alley just off of Jackson square.
+You’ll find this charming bookstore tucked away in Pirate’s Alley just off of Jackson Square.
 They sell new and used books and obviously have a great selection of Faulkner’s works.
 They also have plenty of books about New Orleans.

-Stroll Through Washington Square Park
+12. Stroll Through Washington Square Park

 Musical Sculpture at Washington Square Park, New Orleans, Louisiana

-Washington Square Park is a historic New Orleans park with shaded pathways, sculptures, and playsets.
 It connects to Frenchmen street, known for its music, so it’s no wonder it’s a great spot to find street performers, concerts, and other special events.

-Visit the Irish Cultural Museum
+13. Visit the Irish Cultural Museum

 Covered Courtyard at the Irish Cultural Museum, New Orleans, Louisiana